Toyota C-HR review - Reliability and safety

 For instance, the C-HR is underpinned by the same platform as the recently launched fourth generation Prius.
 Light and strong, it not only helps sharpen the ride and handling, it provides a tough cage during a collision.

-In our 2019 Driver Power customer satisfaction survey, Toyota finished 10th on a list of 30 manufacturers, with Lexus sitting at the top of the table.
-While the C-HR itself came 19th out of the 100 cars that ranked.
+In our 2020 Driver Power customer satisfaction survey, the C-HR achieved a credible 25th place out of 75 cars.
+Toyota itself improved on 2019's 10th place by finishing 6th on a list of 30 manufacturers, with Lexus sitting at the top of the table.

-The C-HR received a maximum five-star Euro NCAP safety rating in 2017, including an impressive 95 percent for adult occupants.
-Other scores were consistently good, including: 77 percent for child safety, 76 percent for pedestrian safety, and 78 percent for safety assist technologies.
+The C-HR received a maximum five-star Euro NCAP safety rating in 2017, including an impressive 95% for adult occupants.
+Other scores were consistently good, including: 77% for child occupants, 76% for pedestrian safety, and 78% for safety assist technologies.

 More reviews for C-HR SUV